Jonas Mekas: Career

 In 1954, Mekas and his brother Adolfas founded the journal Film Culture, and in 1958 he began writing his "Movie Journal" column for The Village Voice.
 In 1962, he co-founded The Film-Makers' Cooperative, and in 1964 the Filmmakers' Cinematheque, which eventually became Anthology Film Archives, one of the world's largest and most important repositories of avant-garde film.
 Along with Lionel Rogosin, he was part of the New American Cinema movement.
 He was a close collaborator with artists such as Marie Menken, Andy Warhol, Nico, Allen Ginsberg, Yoko Ono, John Lennon, Salvador Dalí, and fellow Lithuanian George Maciunas.

 After leaving The Voice over an editorial dispute, for a short time he wrote a column for The SoHo Weekly News.

 Mekas gave the film Heaven and Earth Magic its title in 1964/65.

 In 1964, Mekas was arrested on obscenity charges for showing Flaming Creatures (1963) and Jean Genet's Un Chant d'Amour (1950).
 He launched a campaign against the censorship board, and for the next few years continued to exhibit films at the Filmmakers' Cinematheque, the Jewish Museum, and the Gallery of Modern Art.
-From 1964 to 1967, he organized the New American Cinema Expositions, which toured Europe and South America, and in 1966 joined the 80 Wooster Fluxhouse Coop.
+From 1964 to 1967, he organized the New American Cinema Expositions, which toured Europe and South America.
+In 1966, Mekas joined the Fluxhouse Cooperative, a group of residences and art studios begun by his fellow Lithuanian George Maciunas.
+Consisting of at least several buildings, the co-op is sometimes credited in the history of Manhattan's then-derelict Soho neighborhood.